ahazem/ruby-conf-18-notes/day-1/keynote-who-and-what-we-are-leaving-behind.md

 Inquity issue.

-Exclusing (left behind) impacts our community negatively.
+Excluding (left behind) impacts our community negatively.

 Why are we still okay with leaving people behind?